RyanMahajan/community-event-finder/docs/docs/meeting-notes/meek_documentation.md

 **3 \- Adding Custom Icons to the Bottom Tab Bar in a TikTok Clone with React Native**

-* Expo’s *expo/vector-icons* package contains free to use expo icons: [https://icons.expo.fyi/Index](https://icons.expo.fyi/Index)
+* Expo’s *expo/vector-icons* package contains free to use expo icons [https://icons.expo.fyi/Index](https://icons.expo.fyi/Index)
 * Filter the icons on the site by Ionicons.
 * Search for the *home* icon and click on it to import and render the component in *(tabs)/\_layout.tsx*.
 * Do the same for the rest of the tab icons: